carolinescranton01/cs_projects/illumina_processing_loops/Illumina_Processing_Walkthrough.md

 module load python
 python3 move_contigs.py
 ```
-This should rename the contigs from each folder as foldername_contigs.fasta, and copy them into binning folder.
+This should rename the contigs from each folder as foldername_spades_contigs.fasta, and copy them into binning folder.
+There will be a lot of output in the terminal but this is ok.
 The last thing we need to do is copy the merged reads over as a template for maxbin2.
 These should be in the kraken folder.
 Copy them over and move back to the binning folder with the following code:
 ```
-cd ../kraken
+cd ../kraken2
 cp *.fastq ../binning
 cd ../binning
 ```